 I first heard the concept of regression to the mean applied to real life situations some years back in an episode of the TV show Teen Wolf on MTV, and it has stuck with me ever since.

-After a big fight against one of their most formidable enemies which left the heroes side with several casualties, the show’s main character, Scott, is hanging out with his friend and mentor, Dr. Deaton, who introduces him to the concept of regression to the mean while trying to comfort him.
+After a big fight against one of the show’s most formidable villains that left the heroes side with several casualties, the main character, Scott, is hanging out with his friend and mentor, Dr. Deaton, who introduces him to the concept of regression to the mean while trying to comfort him.
 Here’s their conversation;

 DEATON: Have you ever heard the term "regression to the mean"?
 SCOTT: No. DEATON: It's a bit of a technical way of saying things will always even out.
 SCOTT: Like things will always get better?
 DEATON: More like things can't always be bad.
 SCOTT: So, no matter how bad things get...
 DEATON: Or how good.
 SCOTT: They always come back to the middle.
 DEATON: Regression to the mean.